anupoonja/Mission-to-Mars/README.md

 * All the data is inserted into MongoDB.
 * The data to be displayed is then acccessed from MongoDB *mongo.db.mars*

+### Bootstrap components:
+Bootstrap components are used to enhance and polich the HTML and CSS of the index.html file.

 ## Summary:
+This analysis included:
+* Scrapng new web data using splinter and BeautifulSoup.
+* Stored the web data in the MongoDB Database
+* Use Flask and put all data that is gathered into easy-to-view web application.
+* Boostrap components were used to enhace HTML and CSS in the index.html file.

+*